 To ensure your company doesn’t miss out on valuable shared knowledge, schedule in these knowledge acquisition exercises, this will not only capture the all-important knowledge but also encourage employees to actively document knowledge moving forward.

 Any major organisational change can create friction and resistance amongst employees and there is no exception when it comes to implementing knowledge management.
-So how do you get employees to accept such change and eventually embrace the practice?
+So how do you get employees to embrace the practice?